firte14/FAC14/README.md

 Week 8: Evaluation of the designs with the final product review

-Time was also allocated for any unexpected issues or hindrance that might occur during the development of the project
+Time was also allocated for any unexpected issues or hindrances that might occur during the development of the project